VulcanValkyrie/refstack-sync-and-verify/README.md

 * 4/6/17
     - removed error which did not allow for the addition of product types to the db. worked on troubleshooting errors to do with ticket number querying
+* 4/6/17
+    - add the usage of command line arguments to our update-rs-db script, so that we can pull data from either the standardly-named file "toadd.csv", or supply our own filename

 //////////////////////////////////// Current Status & Functionality /////////////////////////////